UKHomeOffice/coa/README.md

 ## Install & Run the Application locally with VS Code Dev Containers

-Alternatevly if you are using [Visual Studio Code](https://code.visualstudio.com/) (VS Code), you can run the application with a [VS Code Dev Containers](https://code.visualstudio.com/docs/devcontainers/containers).
+Alternatively, if you are using [Visual Studio Code](https://code.visualstudio.com/) (VS Code), you can run the application with a [VS Code Dev Containers](https://code.visualstudio.com/docs/devcontainers/containers).

 The `.devcontainer` folder contains the necessary configuration files for the devcontainer.